OliverWBurke/fast-api-learning/README.md

 Because this has the type hint set up, it will return an error status if a non integer is provided.
 This doesn't need any code, it's dealt with by FastAPI.

+### GET Yes or No
+This is a get endpoint, that implements an Enum class.
+This is used to specify the options that are allowed to be passed as a path parameter.

 ## API Documentation